zack-bitcoin/amoveo/docs/design/consensus_efficiency.md

 We have models to show a relationship between scalability and the costs of fees [Sharding strategies compared](https://github.com/zack-bitcoin/amoveo/blob/master/docs/other_blockchains/sharding.md)

 We have a model showing a relationship between the privacy of transactions and scalability [modeling privacy](https://github.com/zack-bitcoin/amoveo/blob/master/docs/design/privacy.md)

+We have a model showing a relationship between decentralization and scalability http://www.truthcoin.info/blog/measuring-decentralization/

+We have a model showing a relationship between finality and cost

 The goal of this paper is to derive a unified equation that simultaniously expresses the relationships between all these different values.